yudinal/Pursuit-Core-iOS-Unit2-Assessment-6-3/README.md

 # Github Instructions
 - Clone this repository to your machine
-- Add, commit and push your changes as you work on the assessment
+- Add and commit your changes as you work on the assessment
-- Complete the assessment
+- Complete the assessment and push up on your own branch
 - Create a pull request to the repo here
 - Paste the link of your fork into Canvas